Skip to content

 When built-in converters are insufficient, you can create custom ones.
 A common scenario is testing whether a model’s safety filters are language-dependent:

-from pyrit.converter import TranslationConverter
+from pyrit.prompt_converter import TranslationConverter

 welsh_converter = TranslationConverter(